drio/laura-restic/README.md

    powershell -ExecutionPolicy Bypass -File install.ps1
    ```

-2. **Test backup workflow**:
-   1. Update `config.txt` with your options.
+2. Update `config.txt` with your options.

+3. Run the necesssary scripts to perform different tasks:
-   2. Run `init-repo.bat`  (only once, creates the restic repo)
+   - Run `init-repo.bat`  (only once, creates the restic repo)
-   3. Run `backup.bat` (triggers a backup)
+   - Run `local-backup.bat` (triggers a backup - use bb for a backblack backup)
-   4. Run Restic-Browser.exe to navigate the backup and restore files.
+   - Run Restic-Browser.exe to navigate the backup and restore files.
      NOTE: you can save the profiles so you can load them automatically.

-Now, you can repeat using the bb-* scripts to work against backblaze.

 You can use the *integrity* scripts to check the integrity of the restic repos, both for bb and local.